Fabrizia Pons

 Fabrizia Pons (born 26 June 1955) is an Italian rally co-driver best known for her partnership with Michèle Mouton.

 Biography

-The pair won four rallies with the Rallye Sanremo in 1981 and a further three to finish second in the 1982 championship.
+The pair won four rallies with the first being Rallye Sanremo in 1981 and then a further three to finish second in the 1982 championship.
 Pons is one of two people to have achieved world championship points as a driver and co-driver, having finished ninth overall in the 1978 Sanremo Rally before switching to co-driving.
 Pons is a recipient of the Halda Trophy for 1982, the highest honor for a co-driver.

 From 2003 to 2006, she was the co-driver to German Dakar Rally racer Jutta Kleinschmidt.

 Personal life

 Pons has two children and is from Turin.